Dome Club Ltd

 - Planetario Zafferana Etnea, Italy ASE spherical mirror

-- LM Productions, UK Go-Vex mirror
+- LM Productions, UK Go-Vex spherical mirror

 - Scottish Dark Sky Observatory, UK Wood Newtonian